 Stage 1A ARRs are allocated for a 10 year period, with the ability for a participant to opt out of any planning period.
 PJM conducts a simultaneous feasibility analysis to determine transmission upgrades so that the long term ARRs can remain feasible.
-If a simultaneous feasibility test violation occurs in any year of this test PJM will identify or accelerate any transmission upgrades to resolve the violation and these upgrades will be included in the PJM RTEP process.
+If a simultaneous feasibility test violation occurs in any year, PJM will identify or accelerate any transmission upgrades to resolve the violation and these upgrades will be included in the PJM RTEP process.

-For the 2012 to 2013 planning period, Stage 1A of the Annual ARR Allocation was infeasible.
-According to Section 7.4.2 (i) of the PJM OATT the capability limits of the binding constraints rendering these ARRs infeasible must be increased in the model and that these increased limits must then be used in subsequent ARR and FTR allocations and auctions for the entire planning period, except in the case of extraordinary circumstances.
-These infeasibilities are due to newly monitored facilities where upgrades could not be planned in advance, facilities not owned by PJM and an overall reduced system capability.
+For the 2014 to 2015 planning period, Stage 1A of the Annual ARR Allocation was infeasible and additional capability was added to the ARR allocation as well as the FTR auction.
+According to Section 7.4.2 (i) of the PJM OATT, the capability limits of the binding constraints rendering these ARRs infeasible must be increased in the model and these increased limits must be used in subsequent ARR and FTR allocations and auctions for the entire planning period, except in the case of extraordinary circumstances.
+These infeasibilities are due to newly monitored facilities where upgrades could not be planned in advance, facilities not owned by PJM and an overall reduced system capability.26

-The consequence of this increased capability in the models which does not reflect actual capability is an over allocation of both ARRs and FTRs for the entire planning period.
+The result of this increased capability in the models which does not reflect actual capability is an over allocation of both ARRs and FTRs for the entire planning period.
 In the case of ARRs this over allocation will lower the ARR funding level by selling more capability on the same transmission network.
-In the case of FTRs the over allocation will exacerbate the underfunding problem by selling more FTRs than are physically feasible with no increase in congestion collected.
+In the case of FTRs the over allocation will exacerbate the funding problem by permitting the sale of more FTRs than are physically feasible with no increase in congestion collected.

-Table 13-25 lists the constraints for which ARR requests were found to be infeasible for the 2012 to 2013 ARR Stage 1A Allocation and the MW increase in modeled facility ratings required to make them feasible.
+Table 13-30 lists the constraints for which ARR requests were found to be infeasible for the 2014 to 2015 ARR Stage 1A Allocation and the MW increase in modeled facility ratings required to make them feasible.
 In addition, the reason for infeasibility is provided, whether it is an increase in network load, or due to transmission outages in the simultaneous feasibility test.